Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 We comply.

-Front-line staff have received training on the Housing Ombudsman Complaint Handling Code and have been trained to identify when issues raised should be escalated to complaint.
+All staff have received training on the Housing Ombudsman Complaint Handling Code and have been trained to identify when issues raised should be escalated to a complaint.
 We do not rely on the customer using the word ‘complaint’ to escalate to a formal complaint.

-Included in the Complaints and Customer Feedback Policy is a section regarding complainants approaching a dedicated person to facilitate resolution of complaints who include MP and councillor.
+Included in the Complaints and Customer Feedback Policy under section 7.3, we have included information on complainants approaching a dedicated person to facilitate the resolution of complaints including MP and councillor.

 We comply.

-As per our policy, we will always look to try and resolve issues as quickly as possible and we will be clear with the customers as to what action has been taken following the issue/s being raised.
-However, if there are continued failures, we would escalate to a formal complaint.
-We would not deny a request for a customer to log a complaint, unless the request falls within the exemptions outlined within our Complaint and Customer Feedback Policy.
+As per our Complaints and Customer Feedback Policy, we will always look to try and resolve issues as quickly as possible and we will be clear with the customers as to what action has been taken following the issue/s being raised.
+We would not deny a request for a customer to log a complaint, unless the request falls within the exemptions outlined within our Complaint and Customer Feedback Policy. (section 7.2)

 We comply.